-C. Competition Period - The competition period is the single, four consecutive hour period in which a team completes all challenges and tasks assigned for the competition round.
+- C. Competition Period.
+The competition period is the single, four consecutive hour period in which a team completes all challenges and tasks assigned for the competition round.
 The coach may choose any four consecutive hour period within one of the competition windows.
-Coaches do not need to inform the CyberPatriot Program Office of when they plan to compete.

-1. Start Time.
-The competition period begins when a team starts the first image (in VMware Workstation Player or other player) within a round's competition window.
+Coaches do not need to inform the CyberPatriot Program Office of when they plan to compete. - 1) Start Time.
+The competition period begins when a team starts the first image (in the designated virtual machine player) within a round's competition window.
 It does not begin when the Unique identifier is entered into the image.
-Other images, tasks, and challenges

-(e.g., Cisco NetAcad Challenge, Boeing Cyber-Physical Systems Challenge) may be started only after the first image is opened.

-2. End Time.
-The competition period ends no later than four consecutive hours after the team powers on their first image (in VMware Workstation Player) within a round's competition window, regardless of the image time or team running time indicated on the image Scoring Report page.
+Other images, tasks, and challenges (e.g., Cisco NetAcad Challenge, Boeing Cyber-Physical Systems Challenge) may be started only after the first image is opened. - 2) End Time.
+The competition period ends no later than four consecutive hours after the team powers on their first image (in the virtual machine player) within a round's competition window, regardless of the image time or team running time indicated on the image Scoring Report page.
 All challenges and tasks must end.